LearnDash + Divi – Issues & Solutions

 Move the LearnDash Focus Mode Sidebar to the Right

 We’ve previously showed you how to adjust the focus mode header height, and apply a background color to the focus mode header.
-In this article, we’ll continue customizing LearnDash’s focus mode by moving the navigation panel (aka: focus mode sidebar) from the left side of the screen to the right.
+In this article, we’ll continue customizing LearnDash’s Focus Mode by moving the navigation panel (aka: Focus Mode sidebar) from the left side of the screen to the right.

 I’ll walk you through all the CSS and explain what each piece of code is doing, and then provide the full CSS to copy/paste at the bottom.